AleksCipri/AstroBenchmarking/README.md

 [This webpage](https://astrostatistics.psu.edu/datasets/index.html) hosts several prepackaged astronomical datasets (including univariate, multivariate, images, model selection, spectra, etc.) for statistical analysis.
 Two example datasets on the site are the [Shapley galaxy redshift catalog](https://astrostatistics.psu.edu/datasets/Shapley_galaxy.html) and [SDSS quasar catalog](https://astrostatistics.psu.edu/datasets/SDSS_quasar.html).

+# LEARNING AND USEFULL READS

+... fill in ....

 # WANT TO CONTRIBUTE?
 * We need combined knowledge from the entire astro comunity and researchers from different fields!
 Are you working in ML?
 Do you have a suitable dataset that can be used for benchmarking?
 Do you have experience in coding, open-source software?
 Please reach out if you want to help!